Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Core-Curriculum/Applied-Statistics-and-Data-Mining/ASDM_README.md

 | 2                  | Unsupervised Learning (TEMA 4)             | `Assignment2/`                   | 30%                   |
 | 3                  | Supervised Learning (TEMA 5)               | `Assignment3/`                   | 30%                   |

-> 📌 *Students must pass each main component (1, 2, 3) independently to pass the course.
+> 📌 Note: *Students must pass each main component (1, 2, 3) independently to pass the course.
 Failing any requires completion in the extraordinary call.*

 ---